AlfieLeFluffy/FIT_Study_Materials/Study Materials/Diagrams/Modeling/Unified Modeling Language (UML).md

 - **Behaviour** diagram
 - **Interaction** diagram
 ## Structure Diagram
 Structure diagram describes a system and what it is made of.
 It represents the **static aspects** of a system.
 It highlights parts and components, that must be part of the modelled system.
-They are commonly used in documentation to describe a [[Software (SW)]] **system architecture**.
+They are commonly used in documentation to describe a [[Software]] **system architecture**.
 Diagram components for example describes how software systems are divided into components and shows the relation between them.
 ### Class Diagram
 A class diagram describes **classes** and **static relations** between them.
 It describes a system's static structure and highlights data structures.
 Each class is made up of its **name**, **a list of attributes** and **a list of methods**.
 Attributes and methods have their state visibility (+ public, - private, \# protected), attributes, types, input parameters and output types.
 Class diagram is described in a model space.
 #### Multiplicity